 It's always a damn doll that scares you completely in horror movies.
 The premise here is pretty simple — a young family is plagued by a spirited porcelain doll with cult connections.
 (And if one movie isn’t enough, there are two more to catch up on after.)
 Just remember to remove all the toys from your shelves after watching this.
 Or maybe before.
 Of all the female demon names out there, the seemingly benign Annabelle has a knack for striking terror — even if you haven’t seen the movie yet.

 12. Diana "Sugar" Hill, Sugar Hill

-In this film, Diana's (Marki Key) boyfriend is murdered and she gets her revenge on the all-White gangsters terrorizing her neighborhood by getting help from a voodoo queen Mama Maitresse (Zara Cully) and The Dark Master Baron Zamedi (Don Pedro Colley) — in exchange for her soul.
-It may feel dated now, but the movie is right up the alley with Get Out's message of racism and microaggressions.
+In this film, Diana's (Marki Key) boyfriend is murdered.
+To get her revenge on the all-white gangsters terrorizing her neighborhood, she goes to voodoo queen Mama Maitresse (Zara Cully) and The Dark Master Baron Zamedi (Don Pedro Colley) in exchange for her soul.
+It may feel dated now, but the movie is similar to Get Out's message of racism and microaggressions.

 13. Queen Katrina, Vamp

 Three men go to a strip club that they don't realize is full of vampires.
 The head vampire is Queen Katrina (Grace Jones), who murders one of the men and turns him into a vampire.
 The other two men are left trying to escape the queen and the town filled with vampires.
 It’s a female-driven addition to any great vampire movie lineup.